 You might need to follow a low fibre diet for 1 or 2 days before the test.
 It’s important to drink plenty of clear fluids such as:

 - clear soup

 At the hospital you change into a gown.
 Your radiographer answers any questions that you have.
-You lie on a couch on your left hand side.
+You lie on your left hand side.